carpentries-incubator/hpc-intro/_episodes/13-modules.md

 Environment modules are the solution to these problems.
-A module is a self-contained software package - it contains all of the files required to run a software packace and loads required dependencies.
+A module is a self-contained software package - it contains all of the files required to run a software package and loads required dependencies.

 To see available software modules, use `module avail`